nbari/dbre/content/postgresql/latency_connectivity.md

 weight = 2
 +++

+## pgbench

+[pgbench](https://www.postgresql.org/docs/current/pgbench.html) — run a benchmark test on PostgreSQL

-To test connectivity, and latency you can use `pgbench` for example:
+To test connectivity and latency you can using `pgbench` for example:

 Create a file named `query.sql` with contents: